antonsarmatin/Mobble/README.md

 ## Mobble framework has the following libraries:

-1. Consumable LiveData
+1. Mobble:Utils
+2. Mobble:MV
+3. Mobble:Nav
+4. Mobble:Clean

 ## Plans for the future

 This framework is under construction!

 - [x] Create
-- [x] Consumable LiveData
+- [x] Mobble:Utils - Consumable LiveData
-- [ ] Event like LiveData
 - [ ] ...
+- [ ] Mobble:Utils - Small but useful utils
-- [ ] MVVM like UI layer pattern with Events and States(based on Android MVVM)
+- [ ] Mobble:MV - MVVM like UI layer pattern with Events and States(based on Android MVVM)
-- [ ] Detached navigation based on MV State
+- [ ] Mobble:Nav - Detached navigation based on MV State
-- [ ] CleanArchitecture library for fast implementation in new project
+- [ ] Mobble:Clean - CleanArchitecture library for fast implementation in new project

+# Mobble:Utils

 ## ConsumableLiveData